CelesteSabater/Audio-System-Unity/README.md

-# Audio-Controller-Unity-
+# Audio-System-Unity
-A generic audio controller for Unity
+A generic audio system for Unity that is able to use various soundtracks and sfx sounds.